 After your flap surgery procedure, our dentist may prescribe pain medication to manage pain.
 Remember to avoid strenuous activity after your procedure, as this can interfere with the healing process.
 During the first 24 hours following your oral surgery, it’s recommended that you rinse your mouth with warm salt water to minimize pain and swelling.

 It takes only several days to recover from flap surgery.
 During the recovery period, we encourage eating soft foods such as pudding.
 Prop your head on a pillow when resting and use icepacks to reduce swelling.
-Avoid smoking, spitting, and using straws for drinking until after your gums have healed.
+Avoid smoking, spitting, and using straws until after your gums have healed.

 After healing from flap surgery, your gums should start to turn pink and healthy again.
 To keep them this way, ensure you’re visiting the dentist regularly for dental exams and cleanings as well as practicing proper dental hygiene at home.

 If left untreated, periodontal disease can cause tooth loss and increase your risk of developing chronic conditions such as heart disease and diabetes.
-If non-surgical therapies aren’t working for you, you may be a candidate for flap surgery services.
+If non-surgical therapies are not working for you, you may be a candidate for flap surgery services.
 Get in touch with Westwood Dental Group today to find out more.